 Caribbean International Academy believes that education must address the whole person.
 The Academy has been established to provide academic and extracurricular programs that support the development of students emotionally, physically and intellectually.

 Caribbean International Academy upholds a respect for human diversity, a tolerance for beliefs different from our own, and a compassion for others.
-CIA encourages individual and social responsibility and promotes a balanced lifestyle in school as well as in community and after- school activities.
+CIA encourages individual and social responsibility and promotes a balanced lifestyle in school, as well as, in community and after- school activities.

-In 1993, she opened a Montessori day school which operated at full capacity from the opening day as well.
-The Montessori school houses 165 students ranging from ages 3 to 10 with a waiting list of up to a year.
-After opening this school, Ms. Halley decided to offer a continuation of learning for grades 7-12 for Montessori students as well as for others in St. Maarten.
+CIA opened its doors for the first time in September 2003, but its owners are no strangers to quality education.
+CIA is the third school Huguette Halley has opened.
+In 1990, she started a small daycare for toddlers and young children and it was filled to capacity on its opening day.
+In 1993, she opened a Montessori day school which operated at full capacity from the opening day, as well.
+The Montessori school houses over 100 students ranging from ages 3 to 10, with a waiting list of up to one year.
+After opening this school, Ms. Halley decided to offer a continuation of learning for grades 7-12 for Montessori students and for others in St. Maarten.
 In 2007, they were able to offer primary education for grades 1-5.